ec-europa/joinup-dev/resources/docker/README.md

 Depending on the container (and its base image), it might be that `/bin/bash` is not available.
 In that case, `/bin/sh` and `sh` are good substitutes.

+#### Accessing the volumes
+Some containers, like solr, create volumes that sync data from and towards the container.
+These volumes are constructed using the top-level `volumes` entry in the docker-compose file and inherit all properties from the containers.

+These volumes help retain the data between builds.
+The since no directory is defined, the local driver will set the default directory, which is `/var/lib/docker/volumes/<volume identifier>`.

+This directory is owned by the user that creates it within the container so the directory listing will have to run with root privileges.

+Please, note that the volume names, as with the docker services, will be prefixed with the name of the folder that the project lies within e.g. if you install the project on the `myproject` folder, the `mysql` volume, will be named `myproject_mysql`.

 ## Useful commands.
-To build a container without using cache, run `docker-compose build <container> --no-cache`.
-This is useful in case your container is e.g. based on a Dockerfile and you have made changes.
-In that case, the docker-compose will still use the cached image, even if the docker container is manually rebuilt through `docker build`.
+* When a service is not based on an image, but is built through a Dockerfile, the image is cached in docker-compose after first build.
+If changes are made, it can be rebuild using `docker-compose build <container> --no-cache`.

-To rebuild all containers on startup use the following command: `docker-compose up --force-recreate`
+* To rebuild all containers on startup use the `--force-recreate` flag as such: `docker-compose up --force-recreate`

-If a container persists still, use `docker-compose rm <container_id>` to remove it from the docker-compose cache and then recreate the containers.
+* If a container persists still, use `docker-compose rm <container_id>` to remove it from the docker-compose cache and then recreate the containers.